matthewmueller/hooke/Readme.md

-# hook-ware
+# Hooke

   A hook system using [ware](http://github.com/segmentio/ware) for the browser and server.

-  Hook-ware is gracefully handles generators when you're in an environment that supports them.
+  Hooke is gracefully handles generators when you're in an environment that supports them.

 ## Example